 If the parties fail to resolve the Dispute at the Mediation, or if a party fails or refuses to attend the Mediation at the time and venue determined by the Mediator, either party may, by written notice to the other party, submit the Dispute to arbitration (Arbitration).

-The Arbitration will be conducted on the Gold Coast, Queensland, Australia under the laws of the State of Queensland and:
+The Arbitration will be conducted in Sydney, New South Wales, Australia under the laws of the State of New South Wales and:

 Client’s property and all property and material supplied to Your IT Team by or on behalf of the client will be held at the client’s sole risk, and Your IT Team accepts no liability whatsoever for loss of, or damage to, such property or material unless otherwise specifically agreed by Your IT Team in writing.
 In the case of property and materials left with Your IT Team without specific instructions, Your IT Team shall be free to dispose of them at the end of twelve (12) months after receiving them and to accept and retain the proceeds, if any, to cover their own costs in holding and handling them.